South Africa’s practical home maintenance system

 FAQs

-Is this schedule specific to South Africa? +
+Is home maintenance different in South Africa? +

 Do I need any apps or subscriptions? +

-No. These are simple PDFs you can print or use digitally.
-One-time purchase, instant download.
+No. The Homeowner’s Manual products are simple PDFs and templates you can print or use digitally.
+They are one-time purchases, not subscriptions.

-Start with the “Today list” + high-risk checks (water leaks, drainage, electrical safety).
-Then move into the monthly rhythm.
+Start with high-risk checks first: water leaks, drainage, geyser area, electrical safety, locks and visible damp.
+Then move into a monthly rhythm.
+Progress is more important than perfection.

 Why this exists

-Most first-time homeowners don’t struggle because they’re careless.
-They struggle because no one gives them a clear, structured maintenance plan.
+Most first-time homeowners do not struggle because they are careless.
+They struggle because no one gives them a clear, structured maintenance plan after they move in.

-In South Africa especially, things like geysers, drainage, storm seasons, and exterior wear can turn into expensive “surprises” fast.
-After seeing how predictable most of these problems are, this system was built to remove guesswork.
+In South Africa especially, geysers, drainage, storm seasons, damp, security features and exterior wear can turn into expensive surprises fast.
+Many of those problems are predictable if you know what to check.

-The goal isn’t perfection.
-It’s prevention.
-Small monthly checks.
-Seasonal awareness.
-Calm budgeting.
-So you stay in control — instead of paying the panic premium.
+The goal is not perfection.
+It is prevention: small monthly checks, seasonal awareness and calm budgeting so you stay in control instead of paying the panic premium.

-Created by a South African homeowner who prefers prevention over panic.
+Created for South African homeowners who prefer prevention over panic.